Rob Anders: 41st Parliament (2011–2015)

 After the 2011 Canadian election, Anders served as a member of the Veterans Affairs Committee, the Industry, Science and Technology Committee and the Committee for the Scrutiny of Regulations.

-He was removed from his position on Veterans Affairs, partly based on his tendency to fall asleep during meetings.
-He was reassigned to the House–Senate Standing Joint Committee on Scrutiny of Regulations.
-In 2011 Anders began to lobby for the government to stop funding the CBC.

 Anders' decision to become involved in the newly formed Wildrose Alliance Party of Alberta has generated controversy, as the Wildrose Alliance Party had hoped to defeat the ruling Progressive Conservative Party of Alberta in the province's 2012 election.
 Ron Liepert, Alberta's Minister of Energy, accused Anders of campaigning against him.

 In March 2012, Anders was removed from the Veterans Affairs Committee following controversial comments in response to arriving late, texting, and falling asleep at a committee meeting (including calling his accusers NDP "hacks", and claiming that they praise Vladimir Putin).
+He was reassigned to the House–Senate Standing Joint Committee on Scrutiny of Regulations.
+In 2011 Anders began to lobby for the government to stop funding the CBC.

 In July 2012, Anders opposed his own party and criticized Treasury Board President Tony Clement for funding a visitors' centre honouring to Norman Bethune, a Canadian physician who died while performing emergency medicine for the Chinese resistance against the Japanese occupation of China.
-According to Anders, "You don't need taxpayer money to go ahead and memorialize somebody who was a fan of the biggest killer in human history [Mao Zedong]", referring to Bethune's communist ideals although Bethune had died ten years before Mao took power.
+According to Anders, "You don't need taxpayer money to go ahead and memorialize somebody who was a fan of the biggest killer in human history [Mao Zedong]", referring to Bethune's communist ideals, although Bethune had died ten years before Mao took power.

-In September and October 2012, fellow Conservative Party members disassociated themselves from Anders' belief that New Democratic Party leader Thomas Mulcair "hastened the death" of former NDP leader Jack Layton by encouraging an election while being in questionable health.
+In September and October 2012, fellow Conservative Party members disassociated themselves from Anders' belief that New Democratic Party leader Thomas Mulcair had "hastened the death" of former NDP leader Jack Layton by encouraging an election while being in questionable health.

 In October 2012, Anders attracted some controversy by calling Bill C279, a private member's bill that would amend the Canadian Human Rights Act and hate crime section of the Criminal Code to include "gender identity" and "gender expression" as grounds for discrimination, a "bathroom bill".

 On December 6, 2013, Anders spoke out after the death of Nelson Mandela, saying "If you are looking for another perspective you may be interested in the obituary that David Horowitz wrote for the Freedom Center".

 Prime Minister Stephen Harper has indicated his support of Anders, stating that "Rob is a true reformer and a true conservative.
 He has been a faithful supporter of mine and I am grateful for his work."